Azure-Samples/cognitive-services-personalizer-samples/demos/PersonalizerBusinessDemo/README.md

 ## Running the demo

 Once you configure the secrets and the endpoints, in Visual Studio you can run the project by pressing `F5`.
 If you are using the .NET Core CLI, run `dotnet run` in the path where the `.csproj` file is.

+## Configurations

+The following settings can be easily modified from `config/general.json`:

+* Navigation Bar items

+* Backstage

+  * Sign Up label and link
+  * Documentation label and link
+  * Developer Docs label and link
+  * Code sample label and link
+  * Backstage button text
+  * Request and Response labels

+* Toggle to start with an article selected with Personalizer